- OVERRIDE APPLICATION

 4. foundation work appropriate to the thesis topic.
 This may include a 200-level course in the chosen area and the languages necessary to conduct the required research.

-An Assistant Professor or Senior Lecturer may advise only one 360/370 thesis project each year, and an Associate or Full Professor may advise up to two 360/370 thesis projects each year.
-The Art History Thesis Committee will make the final decisions on all thesis work.
+An Assistant Professor or Senior Lecturer may advise one 360/370 thesis project each year, and an Associate or Full Professor may advise up to two 360/370 thesis projects each year.
+The Art History Thesis Committee will make the final decisions on all thesis work; this Committee will evaluate your progress three times over the course of the year (as described below), but it may also be called in by your advisor to assist with any questions or concerns at other times, too.

-Summer: You and your advisor should have a conversation about your summer plans before you leave campus.
+Summer: Once the decision is made, and before you leave campus, you and your advisor must have a conversation about your summer plans.
 You are expected to conduct considerable independent research on your thesis topic over the summer.

 By the first day of Fall classes: You will submit a revised proposal and bibliography to your advisor, taking into account your summer research.
-This proposal will be reviewed by the Art Department Thesis Committee to ensure you have made progress and are ready to undertake thesis research.
+This proposal will be reviewed by the Art Department Thesis Committee to ensure you have made progress and are ready to undertake this project.
+The Committee will inform you of the outcome of their deliberations before the Add/Drop period ends.

 During the Fall semester: You should plan to meet with your advisor on a regular basis.
 It is up to you to schedule these meetings; come prepared to discuss your research and any questions you may have.

 Before the end of Fall Break: You will submit a draft outline of chapters, as well as a revised proposal and bibliography, to your advisor.
-At this point you should decide which chapter to write this semester.
+At this point you and your advisor will decide which chapter you will write this semester.

-Before the end of Reading Period: You will submit a complete, fully footnoted and illustrated thesis chapter to your advisor, who will forward it to the Art History Thesis Committee for review.
-Based on this chapter, you may be invited to continue the thesis as an ARTH 370 in the Spring; if that is the case, you will earn a grade of TBG (to be graded) on your transcript for ARTH 360.
+Before the end of Reading Period: You will submit a complete, fully footnoted and illustrated chapter, a detailed outline of all chapters, and a thesis statement to your advisor, who will forward it to the Art History Thesis Committee for review.
+Based on this chapter, the Committee will determine whether or not you will be invited to continue with a unit of ARTH 370 in the Spring; if that is the case, you will earn a grade of TBG (to be graded) on your transcript for ARTH 360.
 If you have any questions or concerns about your future grade at this point in the process you should initiate a conversation with your advisor.
-In some cases, based on this first chapter, the Thesis Committee may recommend that your work be concluded.
-If that is the case, you will earn a graded 360 credit for advanced independent research for the Fall semester and you will not continue on to a 370 in the Spring.
+In some cases, the Thesis Committee will recommend that your work be concluded.
+If that is the case, you will earn a graded ARTH 360 credit for advanced independent research for the Fall semester and you will not continue on to a 370 in the Spring.

 January: You are expected to work full-time and independently on a second chapter over Wintersession.

-By the first day of Spring classes: You will submit the completed, fully footnoted and illustrated chapter written over Wintersession to your advisor.
+By the first day of Spring classes: You will submit a second completed, fully footnoted and illustrated chapter to your advisor.

 By the first day after Spring Break: You will submit a full draft of your thesis to your advisor, including footnotes, bibliography, and illustrations.

 By the third week of April: Your completed thesis is due and must be submitted to the College on the date and in the format indicated.
-The Art Department cannot grant extensions on this deadline.
+Neither the Art Department Chair nor your thesis advisor can grant extensions to this College-wide deadline.

 Independent Study in Art History